pippim/pippim.github.io/index.md

 10. Pippim setups the Jekyll front matter as required for `title:` and sets the blog filename as expected.
 However it also allows custom front matter for URL, Votes, Last Edit Date, etc.

-11. Stack Exchange command for `<!-- language-all: lang-bash -->` (and all other languages) are converted to suitable <code>``` bash</code> fenced code blocks for Github Pages Markdown / Jekyll / Kramdown / Rouge lanuguage syntax highlighting.
+11. Stack Exchange command for `<!-- language-all: lang-bash -->` (and all other languages) are converted to suitable <code>``` bash</code> fenced code blocks for GitHub Pages Markdown / Jekyll / Kramdown / Rouge lanuguage syntax highlighting.

 12. For large code blocks a "Copy to Clipboard" button is provided.